destroflyer/maniascript/docs/advanced/log.md

 # Log
 Logging is an important tool to find out what is happening in your program.
-ManiaScript offers a function `log` that prints any value passed to it to the console.
+ManiaScript offers a function `log` that prints any value passed to it to a console.

 ```ManiaScript
 log(MyVariable);